hmans/miniplex/README.md

 ## Usage with React

+**🚨 Warning: the React glue provided by this package is still incomplete and should be considered unstable.
+(It works, but there will be breaking changes!)**

 Even though Miniplex can be used without React (it is entirely framework agnostic), it does ship with some useful React glue, available in the `miniplex/react` module.

 ```ts